douglashill/objc.io-articles/2014-05-08-interactive-animations.md

 These are the only changes we need to make to port our animation code to the Mac.
 For a simple view like this, it works really well.
 For more complex things, you might not want to animate the frame, but use `transform` instead, which is the topic of a blogpost on [OS X Animations](http://jwilling.com/osx-animations) by Jonathan Willing.

-### Facebook's POP Framework
+### Facebook's Pop Framework

-There has been quite a bit of buzz in the last weeks around Facebook's [POP framework](https://github.com/facebook/pop).
+There has been quite a bit of buzz in the last weeks around Facebook's [Pop framework](https://github.com/facebook/pop).
 This is the animation engine that powers its Paper app.
 It operates very similar to the example above of driving your own animations, but it comes in a neat package with a lot more flexibility.

-So, let's try to make our own manually driven animation work with POP instead.
+So, let's try to make our own manually driven animation work with Pop instead.
 Since we already had our own spring animation packaged into its own class, the change is pretty trivial.
-All we have to do is instantiate a POP animation instead of our own one, and add this to the view:
+All we have to do is instantiate a Pop animation instead of our own one, and add this to the view:

     - (void)animatePaneWithInitialVelocity:(CGPoint)initialVelocity
     {